© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Enclosure and hut circles at Piles Corner is a scheduled monument protected by Historic England under reference 1013108.
 View the official record →

-Enclosure and hut circles at Piles Corner is a Bronze Age settlement site located in Devon.
+Enclosure and hut circles at Piles Corner is a prehistoric monument located in Devon, England, comprising the remains of an Iron Age settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013108.

 Enclosure and hut circles at Piles Corner is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013108.